-13. Alternative provision
+16. Alternative provision

-The school will remain responsible for a student's welfare during their time at an alternative provider.
-When placing a student with an alternative provider, the school will obtain written confirmation that the provider has conducted all relevant safeguarding checks on staff and will satisfy itself that the placement is meeting the student's needs.
+The school will remain responsible for a pupil's welfare during their time at an alternative provider.
+When placing a pupil with an alternative provider, the school will obtain written confirmation that the provider has conducted all relevant safeguarding checks on staff and will satisfy itself that the placement is meeting the pupils needs.

-Those responsible for the commissioning of alternative provision will be aware that students in alternative provision will often have complex needs - they will be mindful of the additional risk of harm that these students may be vulnerable to.
+Those responsible for the commissioning of alternative provision will be aware that pupils in alternative provision will often have complex needs and when seeking an alternative placement that the placement meets the pupil's needs.
+The school will be mindful of the additional risk of harm that these pupils may be vulnerable to.
+The school understands that when using alternative provision and will continue to be responsible for the safeguarding of the pupil.

-14. Work experience
+17. Work experience

-When a student is sent on work experience, the school will ensure that the provider has appropriate safeguarding policies and procedures in place.
-Where the school has students conduct work experience at the school, an enhanced DBS check will be obtained if the student is over the age of 16.
+When a pupil is sent on work experience, the school will ensure that the provider has appropriate safeguarding policies and procedures in place.
+Where the school has pupils conduct work experience at the school, an enhanced DBS check will be obtained if the pupil is over the age of 16.

-15. Concerns about students
+18. Concerns about pupils

-If a member of staff has any concern about a student's welfare, or a student has reported a safeguarding concern in relation to themselves or a peer, they will act on them immediately by speaking to the DSL or deputy DSLs.
+If a member of staff has any concern about a pupil's welfare, or a pupil has reported a safeguarding concern in relation to themselves or a peer, they will act on them immediately by speaking to the DSL or deputy DSLs.

-Staff will be aware that students may not feel ready or know how to tell someone that they are being abused, exploited or neglected, and/or they may not recognise their experiences as harmful.
-Staff will be aware that this must not prevent them from having professional curiosity and speaking to the DSL, or deputy DSL, if they have a concern about a student.
+Staff will be aware that pupils may not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+Staff will be aware that this must not prevent them from having professional curiosity and speaking to the DSL, or deputy DSL, if they have a concern about a pupil.

-All staff members are aware of the procedure for reporting concerns and understand their responsibilities in relation to confidentiality and information sharing, as outlined in the 'communication and confidentiality' section of this policy.
+All staff members are aware of the procedure for reporting concerns and understand their responsibilities in relation to confidentiality and information sharing, as outlined in the communication and confidentiality section of this policy.

 Where the DSL is not available to discuss the concern with, staff members will contact the deputy DSLs with the matter.
-If a referral is made about a student by anyone other than the DSL, the DSL will be informed as soon as possible.
+If a referral is made about a pupil by anyone other than the DSL, the DSL will be informed as soon as possible.

 The LA will make a decision regarding what action is required within one working day of the referral being made and will notify the referrer.
-Staff are required to monitor a referral if they do not receive information from the LA regarding what action is necessary for the student.
-If the situation does not improve after a referral, the DSL will ask for reconsideration to ensure that their concerns have been addressed and that the situation improves for the student.
+Staff are required to monitor a referral if they do not receive information from the LA regarding what action is necessary for the pupil.
+If the situation does not improve after a referral, the DSL will ask for reconsideration to ensure that their concerns have been addressed and that the situation improves for the pupil.

 If early help is appropriate, the case will be kept under constant review.
-If the student's situation does not improve, a referral will be considered.
+If the pupil's situation does not improve, a referral will be considered.
 All concerns, discussions and decisions made, as well as the reasons for making those decisions, will be recorded in writing by the DSL and kept securely in the main office.

-If a student is in immediate danger, a referral will be made to CSCS and/or the police immediately.
-If a student has committed a crime, such as sexual violence, the police will be notified without delay.
+If a pupil is in immediate danger, a referral will be made to CSCS and/or the police immediately.
+If a pupil has committed a crime, such as sexual violence, the police will be notified without delay.